NeerT99/InstagramAutomation/README.md

  - Finding the Content - VideoScraper
  - Creation of Content - CreateReel
  - Marketing the Page - FollowBot

+Combining to fully automate the page -> VideoScraper + ClipFinder (Not Uploaded) + Create Reel.
+The Videoscraper script creates a list of videos that have been uploaded.ClipFinder uses a trained AI model to find clips form these videos, which is then passed through the createReel script to create clips with subtitle overlays.
+These clips can be uploaded with further automation using a simple seleunium script or 3rd party application, however I choose to manually look through the clips.

 Create Reels
 ------------------